bigcode-project/bigcode-dataset/near_deduplication/README.md

 This is our implementation of near deduplication for BigCode dataset.
 It is largely evolved from the [original repo](https://github.com/bigcode-project/bigcode-analysis/tree/main/data_analysis/near-deduplication).

+## V2

+We use Google Dataproc and Cloud Storage for the deduplication.
+The actual script to run is at `bigcode-v2/run.sh`.
+Feel free to update the parameters in the script to run on your own dataset.

+## V1.*

 ### Setup

 ````